Erik-orange/event-driven-architecture/README.md

 * `CLUSTER` - A group of computers sharing workload for a common purpose.

 * `TOPIC` - The unique name for a Kafka stream.
-A stream is a continuous flow of data or a constant stream of messages.
+A stream is defines as a continuous flow of data or a constant stream of messages.

 * `PARTITION` - A part of a greater piece of a message that was broken down and distributed to multiple computers.
 Cannot be re-partitinoned.
 Size of partition set by us.